 - At the external Schengen borders (international airports), all passengers are checked.
-For persons enjoying the Community right of free movement (basically passengers holding a passport from the Schengen area and their family members), those checks remain rather cursory with the main aim being to ensure that the person and the travel document shown are the same.
-Third country nationals in contrast are subjected to thorough immigration checks in accordance with the Schengen regime.
-Customs inspections are carried out by the FCA, either by uniformed border guards or by customs officials. - At the internal Schengen borders (mainly land borders, but also airports as far as Schengen flights are concerned), identity checks are in principle not required anymore.
-Such checks may only be made on an initial suspicion or if deemed necessary due to a general risk assessment or for self-protection due to a risk assessment.
-The additional control checks concern all international flights within and outside the Schengen area at 22 designated airports including the Swiss-French Basel-Mulhouse Airport (EuroAirport).
-Since Wednesday, 25 November 2015 and until further notice, all departing and arriving passengers at EuroAirport, apart from travellers to and from airports situated on French territory, have undergone systematic border controls by the police.
-Checks on private merchandise are carried out by the uniformed border guard, while civilian customs officials control the entering cargo.
+For persons enjoying the Community right of free movement (basically passengers holding a passport from the Schengen area and their family members), checks make sure that the person and the travel document shown are the same.
+At the same time relevant police data bases are checked as well.
+Third country nationals are subjected to immigration checks in accordance with the Schengen regime.
+Customs inspections are carried out by the FCA. - At the internal Schengen borders (mainly land borders, but also airports as far as Schengen flights are concerned), identity checks are in principle not required.
+Such checks may only be performed on an initial suspicion or if deemed necessary due to a general risk assessment or for self-protection due to a risk assessment. - As Switzerland is not a member of the European Customs Union (EUCU), customs inspections are carried out at all borders (internal as well as external) on persons and goods entering and exiting Switzerland.
 Principal points of entry into Switzerland are manned 24/7.
 Other border crossing points operate during opening hours or are subject to random controls by mobile units.
-The Swiss Border Guard is authorised to conduct mobile police controls in a clearly defined area along the Swiss borders.
+The FCA is authorised to conduct mobile security controls in a clearly defined area along the Swiss borders.
 Checks take place on public roads, on trains and at the green border.
 Helicopters and Swiss Armed Forces drones are used in certain cases.